Danny-Devs/gitlify/README.md

 - `onDeleteKey`: Optional function to handle deleting a key
 - `showBreadcrumbs`: Boolean to control breadcrumb display (default: false)
 - `title`: String for section title (default: "API Keys")

+### ApiKeySummary

+The `ApiKeySummary` component provides a condensed overview of API keys for the homepage.
+It shows a count of keys and displays the most recent keys without the full management capabilities.

+Features:

+- Shows total count of API keys
+- Displays up to 2 most recently created keys
+- Provides a link to the full API keys dashboard
+- Responsive design with appropriate loading and empty states

+Props:

+- `apiKeys`: Array of API key objects
+- `isLoading`: Boolean indicating if keys are loading

 ## Learn More